raffaem/pdfsak/README.md

 * Remove metadata from PDF file
 * And more

-Disover all the functionalities by running
+Disover all the functionalities by running:

 	pdftools.py --help